pysat/pysatSpaceWeather/docs/supported_instruments.rst

 Hpo
 ^^^

-Hpo is a (half)-Hourly, Planetary, Open-ended, geomagnetic index that reflects the magnitude of geomagnetic disturbances at Earth.
-It is like Kp, but does not have an upper limit.
+Hpo is a (half)-Hourly, planetary, open-ended, geomagnetic index that reflects the magnitude of geomagnetic disturbances at Earth.
+It is like Kp but does not have an upper limit.
 Values from 1995 onwards are available from `GFZ <https://kp.gfz-potsdam.de/en/hp30-hp60>`_.